Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

     camera = Camera()
 ```

-When the play mode starts, the video stream is obtained and stored in "cap".
+When the play mode starts, the video stream is obtained and stored in "**cap**".

 (2) Entering Image Processing